Irvine Harbour: History

 The Roman port of 'Vindogara Sinus' has been associated with Irvine, however no authenticated Roman remains have been found to confirm or support this and the few Roman coins found are not sufficient to decide the issue either way.
 A Roman Camp site near Irvine was tentatively identified in 1760 and a site at Marressfoot has been suggested for the Roman port.

 Etymology

-The name 'Irvine' may be of Celtic language origin, meaning 'green river' in as in the Welsh river named Irfon.
+The name 'Irvine' may be of Celtic language origin, meaning 'green river' as in the Welsh river named Irfon.
 The name has many recorded variants, such as Ervin (1259); Irwyn (1322); Irewin (1429–30); Irrvin (1528); and Irwin (1537).
 Another source also lists Yrewin (1140); Irvin (1230); Orewin (1295), with a suggested meaning of 'west flowing river.'

 Seagatefoot Harbour

 The medieval harbour at Irvine was at Seagatefoot near the old Seagate Castle.
 In 1184 records a castle of 'Hirun' is recorded which has been taken as referring to Irvine.
 The original wooden castle tower was built some time before 1184, rebuilt in stone in the 1360s and then remodelled and expanded by Hugh the 3rd Earl of Eglinton in around 1565.
 Seagate Castle overlooked and controlled the Seagate, Irvine's oldest street, once the main route between the town and the old harbour at Seagatefoot, which by 1606 was useless due to silting and had been abandoned.

 The castle of Irvine, built to control the harbour and town, lay within the lordship of Cunninghame, which had been granted by David I to Hugh de Morville, Lord High Constable of Scotland.
 In 1196 the lordship passed from the de Morville family, through failure of male heirs, and then descended through various families, among whom were the Balliols.
 Robert the Bruce granted the lordship to Robert the Steward who became King Robert II of Scotland.

 In circa 1566 it is recorded that in riches and commodiousness of sey port ... nocht mekle inferior to Air.
 In 1634 Sir William Brereton visited Irvine and his host, Mr James Blare (Blair) told him that more than ten thousand people had emigrated through Irvine to Ireland (forty sailing hours away) in circa 1632–1633, mainly from around Aberdeen and Inverness.
 He described Irvine as Daintily situate, both upon a navigable arm of the sea, and in a dainty, pleasant, level, champaign country.
 The port at that time traded with Dublin and wines were imported from France.
 In the 1650s it is however described as a pretty small port but at present clogged and choked up with sand, which the western sea beats into it, so as it wrestles for life to maintain a small trade with France, Norway and Ireland with herring and other goods, brought on horseback from Glasgow for the purchasing of timber, wine, etc.

 King James IV employed a French gardener to create a new garden at Stirling Castle and paid him 28 shillings in 1501 to collect vines from Irvine Harbour and to have them delivered safely to the castle.